Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Introduction

 \subsection{Scope for Efficiency in the Serverless Computing Paradigm}

-The shared and transparent nature of serverless systems offer a great potential for efficiency---both from the system and user perspectives.
+The shared and transparent nature of serverless systems offers great potential for efficiency---both from the system and user perspectives.
 From the system end, metrics such as throughput, utilization, energy consumption, and carbon emission, and from the user end, Quality of Service (QoS) (\eg turnaround time), and the user's incurred cost can be potentially improved.
-The potential efficiency improvement can be unleashed, primarily via smart resource allocation methods that can identify identical and/or similar tasks in the serverless system.
-Accordingly, two main directions to improve the efficiency of serverless computing can be enumerated as follows: